 Let me give you the analogy I use when providing trading education that tends to bring it home for aspiring traders.

-If I sat you that plane’s cockpit, does that make you a pilot?
+If I sat you in that plane’s cockpit, does that make you a pilot?

 No, it doesn’t.

 Just as opening a trading account doesn’t make you a trader.
-The difference is that you would immediately realise you have no idea what you were doing if I sat you in a plane (if you’re a pilot reading the imagine when you weren’t one!).
+The difference is that you would immediately realise you have no idea what you were doing if I sat you in a plane (if you’re a pilot reading this, then imagine when you weren’t one!).

 So why do so many aspiring traders think they can trade when they first start?
 Overconfidence is a big factor as well as trading being deceptively simple.
 It’s just buying and selling, right?
 This makes it looks a lot easier than it actually is.
 Add to that new traders are encouraged to start off on demo accounts which they often make money on (due to no pressures of risking real money) and beginners are set up for failure.